-The recruitment, transportation, transfer, harbouring or receipt of persons, by means of the threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation.
+The recruitment, transportation, transfer, harbouring or receipt of persons by means of the threat or use of force or other forms of coercion, abduction, fraud, deception, the abuse of power or a position of vulnerability or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation.

-The act of trafficking in human beings is a gross human rights violation.
-Contrary to popular belief, human trafficking is not only about the buying and selling of human beings, nor is it particularly commonplace that men, women and children are abducted in the first instance.
-As the defninition above highlights there are five main components:
+The act of trafficking human beings is a gross human rights violation.
+Contrary to popular belief, human trafficking is not only about the buying and selling human beings, nor is it particularly commonplace that men, women and children are abducted in the first instance.

-- RECRUITMENT – Vulnerable and marginalised individuals are targeted for recruitment by the trafficking networks in their home towns and countries, and also in second and third countries.
+- RECRUITMENT – Vulnerable and marginalised individuals are targeted for recruitment by the trafficking networks in their home towns and countries and second and third countries.

 - DECEPTION – Most often, the recruitment of potential victims is achieved through deception.
 Vulnerable and marginalised individuals and/or their families are told, for instance, by men and women working in the trafficking networks, untruths about a more fruitful working life awaiting them in another location

-- MOVEMENT – Potential victims of human trafficking are always moved from one location to another but not necessarily across a national border.
+- MOVEMENT – Potential victims of human trafficking are constantly moved from one location to another but not necessarily across a national border.